Published by Gabrielle Asadoor

 No longer are closets solely designated for hidden storage and hanging clothes, we’re carving out customized closet spaces to address your individual needs.
 Maybe it’s a coffee and tea bar within your primary bedroom to enjoy a fresh cup before your day begins or display cabinets to feature your fashion collection while maintaining an organized walk-in closet.

-Speaking of customizing storage spaces, butlers pantry and concealed pantries are quickly becoming the preferred option.
+Speaking of customizing storage spaces, butlers pantry and concealed pantries are quickly becoming the preferred option and one of the go-to home design trends.
 These elements can house most everyday small kitchen appliances discreetly and keep your heart of your home feeling refined and sorted.

 Clients are more often requesting statement wallpapers.
 Fearlessly integrating textural patterns and lots of personality, this trend takes a page right out of interior design mogul Kelly Wearstler’s book.

-Contrary to what we’ve seen in the past, the traditional theater rooms are being deprioritized for family-oriented space like playrooms or dens.
+Contrary to what we’ve seen in the past, the traditional theater rooms are being deprioritized for home design trends like family-oriented spaces, playrooms or dens.
 While these rooms are still finished with cozy, sumptuous textiles, these flexible spaces give homeowners agency to enjoy the space more often and for various uses across their multigenerational household.

 Now that so many of us have pressing needs working from home and schooling little ones, a library space can serve many purposes to host these new realities and add a cultured touch to a home.
 For spouses who find themselves in need of home offices, they are working with their available space to create a couples office suitable for the individuals’ work days yet collaborative in design.